Rotation Invariant Quantization for Model Compression: Preliminaries

 Our goal is to obtain the smallest (quantized and compressed) version of this model $\ghM$, whose output is as close as possible to the output of $\gM$.
 To assess the fidelity of the quantization, a sample $\rvx$ is sent through $\gM$ and $\ghM$, and the \emph{deviation between the outputs} $\gM(\rvx)$ and $\ghM(\rvx)$ is measured.
 In this study, we focus on the cosine distance as distortion measure.
 That is,

-This distortion reflects the rotation angle that is required to align $\ghM(\rvx)$ with $\gM(\rvx)$, and according to our experiments, it serves as a decent proxy to various scoring methods such as accuracy and perplexity, \citep{Usino2019DocumentSD}.
+This distortion reflects the rotation angle that is required to align $\ghM(\rvx)$ with $\gM(\rvx)$, including both the models activation and non-linearity.
+Noticeably, \cref{eq: cosine dist def} is a rotation-invariant measure, which means that its value does not change when an arbitrary rotation is applied to its arguments.
+That is, the cosine value does not change when rotating together $\ghM(\rvx)$ and $\gM(\rvx)$.
+Other distortion measures, such as the $l_2$ and $l_1$ distances, can also be considered for analyzing model compression \citep{gao2019rate, isik2022information}.
+However, due to the curse of dimensionality, they are mainly useful when addressing low-dimensional optimization \citep{aggarwal2001surprising}.
+On the other hand, cosine distance is beneficial to measure the similarity between vectors in high-dimensional spaces, which naturally occurs in models.
+Further, the correctness of the models in many tasks is determined by the orientation of the output vector rather than the magnitude of the output vector.
+This motivates us to optimize the quantization rate under the cosine distance measure.
 Hereafter, the term \emph{deviation} is used to depict $d_{\gM, \rvx}(\rvw_{[1:L]},\rvwh_{[1:L]})$, which is the cosine distance between the outputs, whereas the term \emph{distortion} refers to the cosine distance $d(\rvw_\ell, \rvwh_\ell)$ between the weights $\rvw_\ell$ and their quantized representation $\rvwh_\ell$.